ploomber/jupysql/doc/connecting.md

 # Connecting to a database

-Learn how to connect to various databases using JupySQL in this tutorial.
-JupySQL is a Jupyter Notebook extension that allows you to execute SQL queries directly in your notebook cells.
-We'll show you how to establish connections.
+Learn how to connect to various databases using JupySQL.

 ## Connect with a URL string